 5 – The Languages

 It’s estimated that eight per cent of the Spanish dictionary is either derived from, or is directly found, in Arabic.
 The connection is very strong.
 After Latin, Arabic has had the strongest impact on the Spanish language and likewise in the Moroccan Arabic dialect of Darija, there is a heavy use of Spanish words.
 In the north of Morocco, you’re far more likely to hear Spanish being spoken than French.

 How to Book Your Morocco Trip

 Many people decide to tour Spain on their own.
 It’s fairly easy to navigate, even with different forms of transportation and language barriers.
-If you decide to combine a Morocco and Spain trip (or indeed a visit to any European country and Morocco; see our other blog post about this here) we think that choosing an Australian travel operator for the Morocco portion of your adventure is a great way to not only experience Morocco with an eye to Australian expectations and desires (whilst retaining the services of trusted locals), it is also a way to relax and take away some of the common stresses that going-it-alone creates.
+If you decide to combine a Morocco and Spain trip (or indeed a visit to any European country and Morocco; see our other blog post about this here), we think that choosing an Australian travel operator for the Morocco portion of your adventure is a great way to not only experience Morocco with an eye to Australian expectations and desires (whilst retaining the services of trusted locals), but it is also a way to relax and take away some of the common stresses that going-it-alone can create.

 The question now is, how long can you stay?

 Refreshed and updated November 2020